dcramer/wp-lifestream/readme.txt

 Lifestream displays your social feeds and photos much like you would see it on many of the social networking sites.

+For more information please visit the homepage: http://www.davidcramer.net/my-projects/lifestream

+Update Notes:

-Lifestream v0.3 extensions are NOT compatible with v0.2 or v0.1.
+* Lifestream v0.3 extensions are NOT compatible with v0.2 or v0.1.
 You also will need to reactivate the plugin when upgrading from v0.1, as the database has changed.

-For more information please visit the homepage: http://www.davidcramer.net/my-projects/lifestream
+* When updating to 0.38 you will need to remove your Last.fm feed and re-add it as the data structure has been completely changed.
+(First non-rss lifestream feed!)

 Requirements: